jpmorganchase/salt-ds/.changeset/tall-buckets-change.md

 + --salt-text-notation-fontWeight-strong: var(--salt-typography-fontWeight-bold);
 ```

-- Deprecated tokens in characteristics, use replacement tokens as listed
+- Deprecated tokens in characteristics, use replacement tokens as listed.
+The change is motivated by several factors including:
+  - reduced number of tokens
+  - easier theming experience
+  - `text.css` updated to `content.css` as tokens are used on more than just texts i.e. icon
+  - consolidating tokens into `text.css` to ensure all text-related tokens are within the same file, aside from text colors, they sit within `content.css`

 ```diff
 - --salt-overlayable-shadow-borderRegion